Skip to Primary Menu Skip to About OSR+ Menu Skip to OSR+ Support Menu Skip to Main Content

 In this section, I’d like to talk about the negative externalities of genAI and common misconceptions about them.

-In short, even if you amortize the training cost into the inference cost, which makes the confusion between the two irrelevant, the impact of this aggregate cost on the environment is orders of magnitude less than that of most other human activities, such as making cellphones; flying planes or driving cars; cement and steel production or golfing; using microwaves, AC units, fridges, or coffeemakers; eating hamburgers; and taking a shower.
+Another good place to start is this article, which goes into painstaking detail about how marginally impactful the use of LLMs and image generation is on the environment as compared to virtually all the other truly environment-destroying activities we engage in as a human species.
+In this article, Masley demonstrates that even if you amortize the training cost into the inference cost, the impact of this aggregate cost on the environment is orders of magnitude less than that of most other human activities, such as making cellphones; flying planes or driving cars; cement and steel production or golfing; using microwaves, AC units, fridges, or coffeemakers; eating hamburgers; and taking a shower.

 It’s hard to emphasize here what is meant by “orders of magnitude,” especially for someone like me who has degrees in writing and can barely add two numbers together.
+The examples in this article focus on ChatGPT, but his numbers take into account image generation as well, derived from dozens of sources you can verify yourself.

 Here are some fun facts from that article that are not too math-oriented, but you can read the article in full to find the math these analogies spin out from: